-You can list the main lines you deal in your email signature, but make a full sheet of literally everything your agency sells.
+You can list the main lines you deal with in your email signature, but make a full sheet of literally everything your agency sells.
 Go over it with every client at signups and renewals.
 And make it available on your website.
 It’s like a dessert menu for your website — it will sell itself.

 3. “Put Me in Your Phone”

 As part of your client onboarding, ask new clients to save your contact info in their cell phone contacts.
-They will always have your number if they have a question or a claim, plus they will always have your info to pass along to referrals.
+They will always have your number if they have a question or a claim, plus they will always have your information to pass along to referrals.

 4. Fill an Insurance Leads Fishbowl

 Try partnering with a local shop by sponsoring a gift certificate giveaway fishbowl.
-You can use the drawing entries for leads, and even offer a nominal value gift card as a consolation prize for getting a free quote.
+You can use the drawing entries for leads and even offer a nominal value gift card as a consolation prize for getting a free quote.